-- a) be one of the following: - a. a registered non-profit community organization that is operating with an active status, and that has been incorporated for at least one year at the time of application submission.
-Verification of current non-profit incorporation must be submitted with the application; - b. a School Community Council or registered non-profit organization on behalf of a school or School Board. - b) be based in Saskatchewan or be a provincial organization and deliver services to the residents of Regina: - c) demonstrate sound financial management and accountability; - d) be responsible for the development, implementation, and evaluation of those activities for which the funds are intended; - e) not exclude anyone because of religion, national or ethnic origin, colour, sex, sexual orientation, age, or mental or physical disability.
-This does not preclude those organizations that restrict services to a particular sector of the community for reasons of improving the conditions of disadvantaged individuals or groups according to Section 15 (1) (2) of the Charter of Rights;

-- f) have a distinct line of separation between the budget of its funded activities and the furtherance of an organization's religious and political mandate (if applicable); and - g) be considered in good standing by the City of Regina (e.g. no outstanding accounts such as unpaid taxes, utilities, tickets, permits, etc.) or follow-up reports from previous CIGP funding.
+- a) be one of the following: - a. a registered non-profit community organization that is operating with an active status, and that has been incorporated for at least one year at the time of application submission; - b. a School Community Council or registered non-profit organization on behalf of a school or School Board. - b) be based in Saskatchewan or be a provincial organization and deliver services to the residents of Regina; - c) demonstrate sound financial management and accountability; - d) be responsible for the development, implementation, and evaluation of those activities for which the funds are intended; - e) not exclude anyone because of religion, national or ethnic origin, colour, sex, sexual orientation, age, or mental or physical disability.
+This does not preclude those organizations that restrict services to a particular sector of the community for reasons of improving the conditions of disadvantaged individuals or groups according to Section 15 (1) (2) of the Charter of Rights; - f) have a distinct line of separation between the budget of its funded activities and the furtherance of an organization's religious and political mandate (if applicable); and g) be considered in good standing by the City of Regina (e.g., no outstanding accounts such as unpaid taxes, utilities, tickets, permits, etc.) or follow-up reports from previous CIGP funding.